Kiran1689/Awesome-Dev-Portfolios/README.md

   <a href="https://img.shields.io/badge/price-free-ff69b4"><img alt="Price" src="https://img.shields.io/badge/price-free-ff69b4?style=flat" /></a>
 </p>

 Have you built or do you want to build an awesome developer portfolio?
-You are in the right place.
-This repository aims to collect portfolios and their repositories from developers around the world.
+You are in the right place.👍 This repository aims to collect portfolios and their repositories from developers around the world.

 ## How this will Help?🤷‍♂️